mcasperson/IridiumApplicationTesting-GettingStartedGuide/supported_browsers.md

 Some browsers require additional software or extensions to be downloaded before that can be used with Iridium.
 These downloads are listed in http://www.seleniumhq.org/download/.

+### Automatic Driver Configuration

+Iridium supplies drivers for Chrome, IE, Opera and PhantomJS if no driver is specified via system properties.

+Specifying the system properties for the browser drivers overrides the drivers supplied with Iridium.

+Browsers like Safari still need to have the extensions manually installed.

 ### Configuring Opera

 The `webdriver.opera.driver` system property needs to be set to the full path of the `operadriver` or `operadriver.exe` executable.